mcl0777/data-driven-energy-audit/README.md

 ## Data Format

-The application expects CSV files with the following characteristics:
+The application expects CSV and Excel (.csv, .xls, .xlsx) files with the following characteristics:
 - Comma-separated values
 - Headers for each column
 - Numerical values for energy consumption